-Ohio has recently made the move to allowing commercial carriers to register trailers permanently in the state for a one-time fee.
-Ohio is just the latest of several states, including Arizona, Michigan, California and Montana among others, to institute this option for companies.
+In the past couple of years, Ohio has made the move to allowing commercial carriers to register trailers permanently in the state for a one-time fee.
+Ohio is one of several states, including Arizona, Michigan, California and Montana among others, to institute this option for companies.
 The move appears to be one supposed to be mutually beneficial for business and state.
 What’s difficult to decide is if permanent registration is worth it for your company.

-Some carriers have eyed this move by states suspiciously as many of them, including Ohio, passed legislation in the government to pass it.
-Ohio’s House Bill 87, for example, adds an $88 fee that goes directly to the state government as part of the payment for permanent registration.
-Many other little fees, such as postage and registrar fees, will still apply regardless of how many trucks you register.
+Some carriers have eyed this move by states suspiciously as many of them, including Ohio, passed legislation in the government to put into practice an apparent move to drum up more up-front state income.
+Many other little fees, such as postage and registrar fees, will still apply regardless of how many trucks you register as well.

 But at the same time, it can save a company a lot of money if you have a large fleet that needs commercial renewal every few years.
-Maybe it can even be easier if you have to keep track of a lot of trucks that need renewal at the same time.
+It could also make life easier if you have to keep track of a lot of trucks that need renewal at the same time.

 There are some real benefits to consider when looking at permanent registration: